 Our elementary and secondary programs serve students who receive services in special education from preschool through 12th Grade.
-We are a full-day program.
+We are a full-day program, providing language access through ASL for communication and English for reading, writing and speaking for all students.
 We use the Louisiana Student Standards (LSS) and Tier One Curriculum preparing students for future success in literacy and mathematics.
 Building on the best of existing state standards, the LSS provides clear and consistent learning goals to help prepare students for college, career, and life.
 The standards clearly demonstrate what students are expected to learn at each grade level, so that every parent and teacher can understand and support their learning.